All Episodes

 Consumerism works every time it's tried.

-Whatever happened to buying American is about cash for clunkers.
+It's about cash for clunkers.

 No mention in the article about the number of people who will not buy a car from an Obama company.

-They don't want to buy because they don't want to buy from a bailed-out company, and they don't want to buy a car from a company run by Obama.
+They don't want to buy because they don't want to buy from a bailed-out company and they don't want to buy a car from a company run by Obama.

 Big oil lobbying is up 82%.